chipzx92/DataEngineeringI320/docs/syllabus.md

 A portion of the course grade is a project to produce a data engineering workflow (sometimes also called a "data pipeline").

 The project will be done in pairs.
 We will have an initial individual assignment to generate ideas, then opportunities to review each other's ideas and form groups.
-Groups are optional; you may complete this project individually as as a pair.
+Groups are optional; you may complete this project individually as a pair.

 Working in pairs for this course does not mean dividing up the work; I require each group member to understand everything about their project.
 If there is a part of your project that you don't understand or couldn't work with then you are missing a crucial learning opportunity.
 We work in pairs to work together (supporting each other's learning) not to reduce the amount or diversity of the work that we do.